-This is a stand alone story from Orville Mouse and the Puzzle of the Sagacious Sapling (in progress).
-Feel free to share this post.
+This is a stand alone story taken from Orville Mouse and the Puzzle of the Sagacious Sapling .
+Feel free to share it.
 Sophia Mouse is reading the story to a group of prehistoric birds in another world.
 It’s about the effect of our words on others and on ourselves. (includes a little easter egg to any Psych fans out there– and Princess Bride fans!)

 A Thousand Bees